 EU Code Week background

 EU Code Week is a grass-root movement run by volunteers who promote coding in their countries as Code Week Ambassadors.
-In 2015, more than half a million people participated in 7,700 coding events in 46 countries in Europe and beyond.
+In 2016, nearly a million people participated in countries in Europe and beyond.

 EU Code Week has attracted the support of coding and education movements like CoderDojo and RailsGirls and of major tech and IT companies who are all helping bring coding to millions of children for example by offering coding taster sessions, by developing learning modules and helping to train teachers.

 Following the popularity of the EU Code Week, Africa Code Week was organised for the first time in 2015.
-Led by a multi-stakeholder partnership, Africa Code Week took place in 30 African countries with over 1,000 coding events, involving 150,000 for kids and adults across the continent.
+Led by a multi-stakeholder partnership, Africa Code Week took place in 30 African countries with over 430,000 for kids and adults participating in 2016.